dbierer/php-class-notes/php-i-may-2023.md

 }
 echo $out;
 ```
-* Using the "spread" operator (also called "splat" operator) to flatten two arrays
+* Using the 'spread' operator (also called 'splat' operator) to flatten two arrays
 ```
 <?php
 $a = [111, 222, 333];
 $b = [444, 555, 666];
 $c = [...$a, ...$b];
-echo $c[5]; // would like to see "666"
+echo $c[5]; // would like to see '666'
 var_dump($c);

 // gives the same results as $c
 $d = array_merge($a, $b);
-echo $d[5]; // would like to see "666"
+echo $d[5]; // would like to see '666'
 var_dump($d);
 ```
-* Example using the "spread" operator to "pack" arguments into an array
+* Example using the 'spread' operator to 'pack' arguments into an array
 ```
 <?php
 function sum_of_values($label, ...$a)